 - 1. Conduct annual performance review of the Executive Director. - 2.
-Review and recommend revisions to the administrative rules governing TRS. - 3.
-Review any alleged illegal activity or violation of Board policy by the Executive Director reported to the Committee Chair pursuant to the personnel policies applicable to TRS employees.
+Review and recommend revisions to the administrative rules governing TRS. - Review any alleged illegal activity or violation of Board policy by the Executive Director reported to the Committee Chair pursuant to the personnel policies applicable to TRS employees. - 4.
+Receive periodic reports of trustees' training and trading policy compliance status.